Asbestos in Popcorn Ceilings

 Seeking Justice for Asbestos Exposure

 Many people have developed cancer as a direct result of working with asbestos in Popcorn Ceilings.
-If you or a loved one have been diagnosed with mesothelioma, you may be entitled to compensation.
+If you or a loved one has been diagnosed with mesothelioma, you may be entitled to compensation.

 In order to receive compensation, it is essential to pinpoint exactly where and how the exposure happened.
 The Mesothelioma Hope Team will help you build your case and demand justice.